...a God to serve...a family to love... a work to do...

 348_0724-150x1501

 Anyone can make bread.
 After all, people have been making bread for thousands of years.
 You can make bread, too!
 This is a very simple recipe for making a white bread.
-It is an Amish recipe that can be used for loaf bread or rolls.
+It can be used for loaf bread or rolls.

 You can make bread by hand, without a bread maker or machine of any kind.
 That’s how people used to make it, and you can, too.
 It will take perseverance and lots of energy.
 You will need a heavy spoon for beating the ingredients until the dough gets too stiff to beat.
 Then you will turn it out onto the counter-top and knead the dough.